 |Security||FDIC insurance up to $250,000|

-Should you need to get your hands on some cash, Empower provides more than 25,000 free ATMs through its subscription to MoneyPass, a nationwide ATM network.
-If you’re unable to visit to a fee-free ATM, the bank will reimburse you for one out-of-network ATM charge per month.
-Aside from this, all checking account holders at Empower are given a Visa debit card that can be used like a credit card to spend money directly from their balance.
+Should you need to get your hands on some cash, Empower offers up to three ATM fee reimbursements per month.
+Each fee reimbursement has a limit of $10, but that should be plenty for most ATM fees you'll incur.
+In addition to this, all checking account holders at Empower are given a Visa debit card that can be used like a credit card to spend money directly from their balance.
 The bank explicitly states that it will have your card out to you within seven to 10 days.

 Compare Empower to Other Competitive Offers